praneybehl/licensario-rest-protocol/js-api.md

 in turn, holds the configuration parameters.
     * **featureIds**: an *Array* that contains the IDs of the Features you want to control the licensing for in this particular page.
     * **allowedPaymentPlanIds**: an *Array* of the Payment Plans your user will be allowed to choose from.
-    * **paymentPlanId**: if you want to use a specific Payment Plan you can set this *Integer* attibute to the ID of that Plan.
+    * **paymentPlanId**: if you want to use a specific Payment Plan you can set this *String* attibute to the ID of that Plan.
 This will skip the Payment Plan selection step of the Wizard and it precludes the utilization of the *allowedPaymentPlanIds* setting.
     * **licenseTag**: associates a custom unique ID with this License (can be a presentoon id, or presentoons state hash). *String*.
     * **externalUserId**: a *String* that represents the ID of the User in your (ISV's) system.